yousefelassal/quote-cron/README.md

 > A single rose can be my garden... a single friend, my world.

 > If you must tell me your opinions, tell me what you believe in.
 I have plenty of doubts of my own.

+> Silence is the sleep that nourishes wisdom.